Glenhazel: Jewish community

 Glenhazel is well known for being a suburb with a high ethnic concentration of Jewish people.
 A large number of synagogues, schools and Jewish seminaries are based in and around the Glenhazel area.
-Yeshiva College of South Africa is found in the suburb.
-Also to be found is the Glenhazel primary school, and the nearby Lyndhurst primary school.
+In the context of a religious revival in the 1960s, a group of Jews established a highly observant, Orthodox enclave in the suburb.
+Overseas rabbis from the Ohr Somayach movement established themselves in Glenhazel, now the epicenter of Orthodox Jewish life in the city with Yeshiva College of South Africa, and Kosher stores, delicatessens and restaurants.